Flare576/sync-multiple-google-calendars/docs/MERGE_CALENDARS_TOGETHER.md

     - Copy your "Application (client) ID" and "Directory (tenant) ID"
 1. Update the Google Apps Script
     - Fill out the "CALENDERS_TO_MERGE" section, using "microsoft" for the `provider`
-1. Add the Oauth Library to the project
-    - Click the "+" next to the Library button on the left and enter `1B7FSrk5Zi6L1rSxxTDgDEUsPzlukDsi4KGuTMorsTQHhGBzBkMun4iDF`
-         > Note: this the [Google OAuth Library]
-    - Click Lookup, then click "Add" (Default version/Identifiers are fine!)
 1. Authorize your app to use your account
     - Select "ShowAuthorizationURLS" from the "Run" dropdown
-    - Click Run; to console at the bottom of the editor will have a URL for each Microsoft account you've setup
+    - Click Run; the console at the bottom of the editor will have a URL for each Microsoft account you've setup
     - Open provided URL(s) in another browser window
     - Click your email address or login
-    - Verify the name you used in Step 3 is present in the window.
+    - Verify the name you used in Step 2 is present in the window.
     - Click Acccept
     - You'll be redirect back to Google - if necessary, login with the account you started your project in.